ankrutik/notes/aws/solutions_arch_cert/notes.md

     https://bucket-name.s3.Region.amazonaws.com/key-name
     ```

 - Path style puts s3 1st and your bucket as a sub domain.
 Phasing out.
+Difference is that **bucket name is in path** instead of domain name.

   - ```
     https://s3.Region.amazonaws.com/bucket-name/key-name